The North Wind Whips

 the year’s new clothes.

 Now I am

 whose ash is scattered by the wind.

-Mexico is still far behind countries like Germany and Denmark in mitigating potential conflicts between communities and corporate interests by implementing “social acceptance for renewable energy” programs.
-Alternative solutions in the form of community energy projects, which seek to establish mutually-beneficial frameworks for communities and investors, are conspicuously missing from Mexico’s development model.
+Mexico is still far behind countries like Germany and Denmark that have attempted to mitigate potential conflicts between communities and corporate interests by implementing “social acceptance for renewable energy” programs.
+Alternative solutions in the form of community energy projects, which seek to establish mutually-beneficial frameworks for communities and investors, are also conspicuously absent from Mexico’s development model.
 On the Isthmus of Tehuantepec, asymmetrical power dynamics reveal one of capitalism’s coldest axioms: Everything is for sale, even if you don’t want to sell it.